quantumlib/OpenFermion-Psi4/README.rst

   python -m pip install --pre --user openfermionpsi4

-Also be sure to take a look at the ipython notebook demos in the examples folder of this repository.
+Also be sure to take a look at the `ipython notebook demo <https://github.com/quantumlib/OpenFermion-Psi4/blob/master/examples/openfermionpsi4_demo.ipynb>`__ in the examples folder of this repository.

 How to contribute
 -----------------